spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/1-architecture.md

 The graph of tasks are run through a task application called the _Composed Task Runner_.

 Additional guides will go into more detail on how to develop, test, and register short-lived applications and how to deploy them.

+### Application Metadata

+The long-lived and the short-lived applications can provide metadata about the supported configuration properties.
+The metadata is used by Shell and UI tools to offer contextual help and code completion when building data pipelines.
+It is packaged together with the application or provided as an additional artifact.

+The application [configuration properties](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) details are captured as Spring Boot [Configuration Metadata](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-configuration-metadata.html) and the `whitelist properties` are used to specify from all the metadata, only the primary properties, essential for application's operation.

+Depending on the runtime, the metadata is packaged in two ways:

+- For the uber-jar packaged applications an additional metadata-jar is provided, to accommodate the `configuration metadata` and the `whitelist properties` for that application.

+- For the Docker image packaged applications, the whitelisted properties are extracted from the configuration metadata and provided as a Docker image configuration label.

+Find more about how to generate and use [Application Metadata](%currentPath%/feature-guides/general/application-metadata/) in the related features guide.

 ## Prebuilt Applications